Chapter 15 : Running Away

 Ron looked at her with a combination of shock and dread.
 “And it would explain why he also asked, knowing that Dumbledore would turn him down?”

 Hermione nodded grimly.
-It appeared they were going to have to infiltrate the Slytherin common room and hope that it wasn’t hidden in the Chamber of Secrets (though with only Voldemort and Harry being Parselmouths, there was a good chance that it would lie there forever).
+It appeared they were going to have to infiltrate the Slytherin common room and hope that it wasn’t hidden in the Chamber of Secrets, though with only Voldemort and Harry being Parselmouths, there was a good chance that it would lay there forever.

 She crept up the hall, her heart hammering.
 She carefully made her way up the stairs to Ron’s room.
 She knew that he likely had fallen asleep and most likely hadn’t packed.
 So there would be some delay while he tried to pack silently.
 What if someone heard then?
 She slipped into his room and silently shut the door behind her.
 She placed her rucksack on the ground carefully before making her way over to Ron.
 She placed her hand over his mouth as she shook him.
 His eyes widened when he saw her standing there.
 She took her hand away.